Crew Focusing on Russian Spacewalk, U.S. Cargo Mission This Week

-Category: Space Hits: 1Roscosmos cosmonauts (from left) Oleg Novitskiy and Pyotr Dubrov are pictured inside BEAM, the Bigelow Expandable Activity Module.
+Category: Space Hits: 4Roscosmos cosmonauts (from left) Oleg Novitskiy and Pyotr Dubrov are pictured inside BEAM, the Bigelow Expandable Activity Module.

 Two cosmonauts will exit the International Space Station early Wednesday to begin the first spacewalk of the Expedition 65 mission.
 Meanwhile, the next SpaceX Cargo Dragon mission to resupply the orbital lab is counting down to its launch on Thursday.